Goodbye, 2020! Enough of you already!

 Walking With Ghosts

-Gabriel has an intense schedule of Zoom appearances scheduled for his Walking With Ghosts Virtual Book Tour in support of the US publication of his new book on January 12.
+An intense schedule of Zoom appearances is scheduled for his Walking With Ghosts Virtual Book Tour in support of the US publication of his new book on January 12.
 I am trying to capture these events in the Events Calendar, which you can link to on any postings page in the right sidebar of this website, but you should always check the Grove Atlantic Press page for his book to see the latest events news as well.

 As you can see, Grove Atlantic is getting the word out!